neonephos/outreach/documents/outreach_committee_playbook/relations_to_other_committees/governing_board.md

 * How the Outreach Committee's efforts supported hitting the NeoNephos roadmap targets.
 * Overview about the status of the committee's SIGs
 * Brief overview about future efforts

+> [!Note]
+> The Quarterly Review idea is still under active discussion.

 ### Timelines